 Above / Signs of the times remind residents that a four-story, mixed-use development has been proposed for the old Nichols Library at 110 S. Washington Street in Naperville, currently Truth Lutheran Church.
-Pay attention to progress, especially for many local residents who might be on vacation on Aug.
-2.

 UPDATE, July 17, 2017 / In case Washington Street is not part of your daily traffic pattern, please note a notice of a public hearing went up today regarding the Old Nichols Library proposed development.